1sh1vam/order-images/README.md

 ### How to use?
 In order to use this project you need to first clone this repository.
-Once you have cloned the repo I will recommend you to follow below process.
+Once you have cloned the repo follow the below process.
 * Create another react app folder this isn't necessary but I will recommend to do so.
 And then type ```npx create-react-app oreder-images```
 * Once app is succesfully created you need to start you react-app to see live changes in browser.
 Type ```npm start```
 * Now youu might need to install some other packages like styled-components and react-router-dom.
 To do this execute below commands.